Executive Summary

 AnalysisPublic Capacity: The Purpose of the Program

-The Court emphasized that this characterization was inherent to the subject matter, not merely a feature of the Borough's drafting: “By its very nature, stormwater impacts all properties, not just developed properties, and the benefit received from the Borough System (in the form of the management of stormwater flowing from a particular property) is a benefit that inures to the general public more so than to the owner of the particular property from which the stormwater flowed.”
+The Court emphasized that this characterization was inherent to the subject matter, not just a result of the Borough's drafting: “By its very nature, stormwater impacts all properties, not just developed properties, and the benefit received from the Borough System (in the form of the management of stormwater flowing from a particular property) is a benefit that inures to the general public more so than to the owner of the particular property from which the stormwater flowed.”

 The Absence of a Voluntary, Contractual Relationship